Datenheld/Bulldog/README.md

 ```java
    gradle bulldogSharedLibrary build bbbSingleJar
 ```
-It will produce a single jar called bulldog-beagleboneblack.jar and a native library called "libbulldog-linux.so".
+It will produce a single jar called bulldog-beagleboneblack.jar and a native library called ```libbulldog-linux.so```.
 The latter can be found in the bulldog.linux.native build directory.

 **Usage :**